je3m/NOT_MTGO/README.md

   -added damage to cards
   -Tarfire correctly resolves on both creatures and players as well as killing creatures -Activated abilities use the stack

+  Jim
+  -added cucumber tests for playing lands at the correct -removed multiple calls and tests to castspell (we now use abilities for everything) -asserted priority on every action in the game